playbeing/dinish/NOTES.md

 To release:

-* clean with `make psfnormalize revert_auto_changes clean`, review and commit any changes to git.
+* clean with `make psfnormalize revert_auto_changes`, review and commit any changes to git.
 * Make sure fontbakery gives a clean bill of health
 * Update FONTLOG.txt and README.md
 * Make sure `git status` shows no modified files and no unknown files